CZ-NIC/knot/doc/operation.rst

 ..
 WARNING::
    The import and export commands access the configuration database directly, without any interaction with the server.
-Therefore, any data not yet commited to the database won't be exported.
+Therefore, any data not yet committed to the database won't be exported.
 And the server won't reflect imported configuration correctly.
 So it is strictly recommended to import new configuration when the server is not running.